SomeWeekendReading/someweekendreading.github.io/_posts/2024-09-06-politics-age-gaps.md

 \left|\mbox{EC Vote Diff}\right| = \beta \left|\mbox{Candidate Age Diff}\right| + \alpha
 $$

-This isn't quite the full story, since it assumes normally distributed errors around the fitted line, while both variables are bounded below at 0 (because they're absolute values).
+This isn't quite the correct story, since it assumes normally distributed errors around the fitted line, while both variables are bounded below at 0 (because they're absolute values).
 There are ways to deal with this, but let's see if being a bit na&iuml;ve will get us anywhere.

 <a href="{{ site.baseurl }}/assets/2024-09-06-politics-age-gaps-since-1992-2020.png"><img src="{{ site.baseurl }}/assets/2024-09-06-politics-age-gaps-since-1992-2020-thumb.jpg" width="400" height="400" alt="Electoral College vote difference vs candidate age difference, 1992-2020" title="Electoral College vote difference vs candidate age difference, 1992-2020" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-Here's how the result looks, using 1992 - 2020 as Munger did:
+Here's the result, using 1992 - 2020 data, as Munger did:
 - The horizontal axis is the absolute value of the age difference of the candidates at the time of the election.
 - The vertical axis is the absolute value of the difference in their Electoral College